oracle-samples/crossplane-provider-oci/README.md

 ## License

-provider-jet-oci is under the Apache 2.0 license.
+provider-oci is under the Apache 2.0 license.